oracle-livelabs/oci/travel-ai/generative-ai/generative-ai-image/generative-ai-image.md

     ![Generative AI](images/generative-ai-01.png)

 2. Ask AI about the UNESCO Site

+    >**Note:** We will talk about how to Generate AI text in our next lab

     ![Generative AI](images/generative-ai-02.png)